Marion Alicia Hughes, MD

 , UPMC-Children's Hospital of Pittsburgh

 The DR Program’s unparalleled caseload and diverse patient mix allow residents to easily meet all ACGME requirements.
 In addition to the high volume, the DR Program’s subspecialty faculty and close clinical relationships with other departments foster an unprecedented residency experience.
-Due to our belief in multi-disciplinary training, all residents spend several weeks rotating with other medical and surgical services during their third year.
-The radiology residents function in a consultant role and also partake in interdisciplinary conferences during this experience.
+Due to our belief in multi-disciplinary training, all residents spend several weeks rotating with other medical and surgical services during their third year functioning in a consultant role.

-Other unique experiences that lead to our program’s diverse experience include a dedicated two-week rotation in clinical radiologic physics and a dedicated, week-long didactic course in MR Physics.
+Other unique experiences that lead to our program’s diverse experience include a week-long didactic course in MR Physics and multiple peer to peer teaching opportunities.
 The 4th

 year of the DR Program consists almost entirely of resident chosen electives, allowing our Program to offer residents concentrated training (‘mini-fellowships’) in any of the subspecialties of radiology.
-Due to our breadth of training sites, nearly all residents’ elective choices are able to be accommodated each year.
+Additional popular electives include Abdominal Intervention, 3D printing, Informatics, International away electives, and a Community elective that mimics the private practice experience and helps residents make educated career decisions.
 Finally, since our DR and IR Residency Programs work synergistically and have shared leadership, the educational experience for all residents in maximized.

 Historically, nearly all of our residents have undertaken subspecialty fellowship training following the completion of residency.
 The DR Program has a proven track record of placing graduating residents into competitive fellowship programs at top-tier institutions across the country.
 While many of the residents go on to build successful careers in the private practice setting, a significant number have developed rewarding careers in academia and have become leaders in their specialties.

-Residency applications are only able to be accepted through the Electronic Residency Application Service (ERAS) and residency positions are only offered through the National Residency Match Program (NRMP).
+Residency applications for the R1 (PGY-2) positions are only able to be accepted through the Electronic Residency Application Service (ERAS) and residency positions are only offered through the National Residency Match Program (NRMP).
 Additional information can be found under the Frequently Asked Questions (FAQ)

 tab on our website.